truesip/dialeroneadmin/DialerHub/DEPLOY-DO.md

 - Health endpoint is `/healthz` (returns `{ status: "ok" }`).
 - CORS is currently restricted via `Cors:AllowedOrigins`.
 Set it to your Admin UI origin.

-Scaling and multi-instance (MariaDB)
+Scaling and multi-instance (MongoDB)
-- The hub uses MariaDB for presence and a DB-backed command queue, so you can scale to multiple instances without Redis.
+- The hub now uses MongoDB for presence and a DB-backed command queue, so you can scale to multiple instances without Redis.
-- Set the environment variable `MariaDb__ConnectionString` with your DSN, e.g.:
+- Set environment variables:
-  - `server=db;port=3306;database=dialerhub;user id=app;password=${MARIA_PASSWORD};SslMode=Preferred;`
+  - `Mongo__ConnectionString` (e.g., `mongodb+srv://user:{{MONGO_PASSWORD}}@cluster0.mongodb.net` or `mongodb://host:27017`)
+  - `Mongo__Database` (e.g., `dialerhub`)
-- Each instance runs a dispatcher that reads claimed commands for agents connected to that instance and sends them to the agent’s SignalR group.
+- Each instance runs a dispatcher that claims pending commands for agents connected to that instance and sends them to the agent’s SignalR group.
 - Use `/whoami` to observe instance IDs behind your load balancer.